shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_HighLevel.md

 ###Entry Points
 ####Name: ID-01: Public Port
 #####Description
 SSL protected port, used to access the keystone server.
 External requests come and return through this port.
 Default 5000.
-If you plan to use SSL proxy, it could be different
+If you plan to use SSL proxy, it could be different.
 #####Accessible To
 All, however only authenticated user can get in.

 ####Name: ID-02: Admin port
 #####Description
 SSL protected port, used to access the keystone server.
 External requests come and return through this port.
 Default 35357.
 If you plan to use SSL proxy, it could be different.
-Used only in V2 API
+Used only in V2 API.
 #####Accessible To
-All, however, only admin role user can get in (V2 case)
+All, however, only admin role user can get in (V2 case).

 ####Name: ID-03: External (optional)
 #####Description
-Protected, used to authenticate users (user data) from external system
+Protected, used to authenticate users (user data) from external system.
 #####Accessible To
 (8) Keystone System user
 (10) System Admin (Does system admin needs this ?)